-The exhibition is highly selective, concentrating on the most pivotal, adventurous, accomplished, and distinctive works, including the magisterial At Mouquin’s (1905) and The Soda Fountain (1935).
-Several works in the collection of the Barnes Foundation are included in the exhibition.
+The exhibition was highly selective, concentrating on the most pivotal, adventurous, accomplished, and distinctive works, including the magisterial At Mouquin’s (1905) and The Soda Fountain (1935).
+Several works in the Barnes collection were included in the exhibition.
 A joyous and pure painter, Glackens also served as an advocate for the development of avant-garde art in America through his participation in the landmark exhibitions of The Eight (1908), the Armory Show (1913), and the Society of Independent Artists (1917).

 Albert C. Barnes and William Glackens attended Philadelphia’s prestigious Central High School together.
 When they renewed their friendship in 1911, Glackens encouraged Barnes’s appreciation of modern French painting.
 Glackens went to Paris in 1912 on a buying trip, sending back works by Paul Cézanne, Vincent van Gogh, Pablo Picasso, Pierre-Auguste Renoir, and others.
 The men remained close, and Barnes became his most important patron and acknowledged his friend’s importance to his collecting endeavors: “The most valuable single educational factor to me has been my frequent association with a life-long friend who combines greatness as an artist with a big man’s mind.”

-Curator: Avis Berman, independent writer and art historian
+Curated by Avis Berman, independent writer and art historian.

-Coordinating Curator for the Barnes Foundation: Judith F. Dolkart, deputy director of art and archival collections and Gund Family Chief Curator
+Coordinating curator for the Barnes Foundation was Judith F. Dolkart, deputy director of art and archival collections and Gund Family Chief Curator.

 Nova Southeastern University’s Museum of Art, Fort Lauderdale, Florida, February 23–June 1, 2014